desulaid/scalehook/README.md

 cross-platform C/C++ hooking library.
 I hope this library will be very useful for your project.

 ## Important
-If you have errors with compilation on C++, just change file extension on .cpp.
+If you have errors with C++ compilation, just change file extension on .cpp.
 Example: `scalehook.c => scalehook.cpp`

 ## Functions
 Here are all scalehook's functions.<br></br>